apiaryio/api-blueprint/Tutorial.md

                 }
 ```

-The next resource is “Question”, it allows you to view a single question directly with an ID of a “Question”.
+The next resource is “Question”, which represents a single question.

 ```markdown
 ## Question [/questions/{question_id}]